BYD Han: Han EV

 The Han EV is the battery electric variant of the BYD Han, and all its models are designed with a 76.9 kWh battery pack, which claims to be rapid-chargeable from 30 to 80% in 25 minutes.
 The Han EV utilises a new proprietary lithium iron phosphate (LFP) battery design which BYD dubbed the blade battery, claiming to take up less space than a conventional LFP battery of the same energy capacity.

 The base model Han EV, called the Extended Range model (超长续航版), is front-wheel drive with a reported all-electric range (NEDC) of 605 km.
 It is powered by a 163 kW electric motor that can accelerate from 0 to 100 km/h in 7.9 seconds.
 There are two versions of this base model: the basic Luxury model (豪华型), while the more featured Majestic model with extra advanced driver-assistance systems, blind spot detection, better stereo systems and other comfort options.

-The Flagship model (旗舰型) is a four-wheel drive with an additional 200 kW rear motor, bringing the total power output to 363 kW, and reportedly can accelerate from 0 to 100 km/h in just 3.9 seconds.
+The Flagship model (旗舰型) is four-wheel drive with an additional 200 kW rear motor, bringing the total power output to 363 kW.
+It reportedly can accelerate from 0 to 100 km/h in 3.9 seconds.
 It is rated at a NEDC all-electric range of 550 km with more added features than the Majestic model.